 Many reading practices in high school classrooms are pedagogically obsolete and do not foster the creation of meaning, which is why we read.
-Generally, high schools teachers have not been trained to teach reading so revert to ineffective practices that they remember from their school days.
+Generally, high school teachers have not been trained to teach reading so revert to ineffective practices that they remember from their school days.
 When the purpose of reading text is for learning, then students must be set up to achieve this goal.
-Therefore teachers must establish a clear purpose for reading; break down the barriers, which may prevent comprehension from occurring; ensure that students do their own reading and select a post reading activity that achieves the purpose.
+Therefore, teachers must establish a clear purpose for reading; break down the barriers, which may prevent comprehension from occurring; ensure that students do their own reading and select a post reading activity that achieves the purpose.

 Writing is the art of composing the written word.
 It is not copying or answering questions.
 Writing is difficult in any context as it requires the simultaneous control of many processes and skills.
 Students must be supported at every stage of the writing process including considering purpose and audience; developing topic knowledge (what to write about); planning of the structure of the writing; composing sentences and editing and proof reading.
-Evidence suggests that students do not do enough writing particular short sharp episodes, which are more effective than infrequent longer amounts.
+Evidence suggests that students do not do enough writing particularly short sharp episodes, which are more effective than infrequent longer amounts.

 Listening effectively is vital to academic success in all subject areas.
-While students are expected to listen, however, the skills of listening are rarely taught explicitly.
-Whereas it is widely accepted that reading, writing and speaking need to be taught directly and thoroughly, listening if often an assumed and therefor neglected skill.
-Further, listening tends to be relegated to the realm of English as a second language, with a focus on de-contextualised activities involving recorded texts.
+While students are expected to listen, the skills of listening are rarely taught explicitly.
+Whereas it is widely accepted that reading, writing and speaking need to be taught directly and thoroughly, listening is often an assumed and therefore neglected skill.
+Furthermore, listening tends to be relegated to the realm of English as a second language, with a focus on de-contextualised activities involving recorded texts.
 Given the amount of listening expected of students, and its impact on understanding, listening needs to receive just as much focus in teaching and learning as other literacies. logonliteracy can provide a framework for teaching students to listen to the teacher, multimedia texts and other students in the classroom, as well as giving teachers a number of practical strategies to use with students.
 Teachers are given vital tools to integrate listening into their lessons, regardless of content.

 Questioning is an important classroom skill for teachers.
-Many teachers ask students questions to check for understanding, promote discussion and to redirect off-task students.
-Most of the time, however, there are far more efficient methods of achieving these aims.
+Many teachers ask students questions to check for understanding, promote discussion and redirect off-task students.
+Most of the time however, there are far more efficient methods of achieving these aims.
 Strategies for involving every member of the class, holding students accountable and listening to others are explored.
 Using a range of question types to suit particular purposes is also addressed.

 Effective Peer Interactions

 Peers can be a valuable resource for learning.
 Often, however, meaningful peer interactions do not occur during lessons.
-In whole class settings, students regularly listen to their teachers, but fail to listen to other students.
+In whole class settings, students regularly listen to their teachers but fail to listen to other students.
 Strategies are provided to maximise the chances of students listening and responding to each other in whole class and small group discussions.
 Ideas for generating discussion, debate, clarification and evaluation through peer interactions are also explored.

 Academic writing and speaking requires the control of the use of the subject specific or academic vocabulary that is a key part of understanding the subject.
 Whilst four encounters with a word do not reliably increase an understanding of a word, twelve exposures do.
 Therefore, much more needs to be done to develop academic vocabulary.
 Many words tag abstract and conceptually loaded ideas – the understanding of which does not develop through repeated telling by the teacher of what words mean.
 Teachers need a repertoire of strategies to enhance students’ academic writing.
 Without these, vocabulary development is superficial and this manifests itself in the way students use the vocabulary in their writing.